LucaJiang/ldsc_notes/README.md

 # Instruction on how to use markdown to generate slides

+**IMPORTANT:** This repo has set up the github action to automatically generate the slides html file which is pushed to the gh-pages branch.

 ## Write content in [index.md](index.md)

 Use this notation to split slides: